 Juan remembers me from an earlier conversation and takes the time to make me a special carrying pocket for my postcards, carefully recording his name and instagram gallery url on the outside.

-I can see my mother’s works on every wall of our house in various stages of completion.
+I can see my mother’s works hung in our childhood home.

 Juan’s works are a combination of creative spirit tempered by the hands of a draftsman.